 Working with Embedded Local Terminal

 Before you start working with terminal, make sure that the Terminal plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring embedded local terminal

 The terminal settings are configurable on several pages of the Settings/Preferences dialog.

 - In the Settings/Preferences dialog box, open the Terminal page, and specify the following:

 - The following settings are inherited by the embedded local terminal from the IDE settings/preferences:

 - On the Keymap page, you can configure the Ctrl+C and Ctrl+V shortcuts.